 I adapted this city from a previously created city posted on the Thieves Guild.
 The Thieves Guild is a great old website with lots of ideas for roleplaying games.
 I’d definitely recommend checking out the Thieves Guild if you’re a DM/GM and in need of some inspiration.
-The original content for this city post is called the City of Stormfront by The Guildmaster and can be accessed using this link.
+The original content for this city post is called the City of Stormfront by The Guildmaster, but it is unfortunately no longer accessible on the website.
 The Guildmaster also made a map of Stormfront that I’ve adapted for Bradel Fields.
 The map has little numbers on it denoting the locations that are marked in the writeup with numbers like this (#).

 Bradel Fields, a city with population of close to 30,000, was originally a monarchy.
 The kings were fair and just, and slowly gave the citizens democratic concessions as they were demanded before abdicating.
 The noble family split into six smaller families after the Bradel Council took over.
 The castle was converted into a guard barracks and the royals moved into the castle courtyard, now called Noble Way.
 The Bradel Council originally gave a pension to the nobles, but the pension fund dwindled over the years and the remaining nobles have sought other forms of income.
 Most have become entrepreneurs, army soldiers, navy sailors, or taken positions in the Council.